troyblank/foodhow/README.md

     npm install

+To build all assets run:

+    grunt build

 In order to run the project run:

     npm start

 ## Adding recipes

+To add a recipe simply make a new json file in ```web/recipes``` that follows this format:

+        {
+            "title": "Some Food",
+            "meta": "This is a really good food.", "ingredients": [
+                "1 meat",
+                "1 cup fruit",
+                "&frac12; tsp spice"
+            ],
+            "directions": [
+                "Mash ingredient togthere.".
+                "Eat."
+            ]
+        }

 When adding recipes it's important to note that underscores will be used in lieu of spaces in file names.
-For example "Fig_Sauce.json" will show up as "Fig Sauce" to the user.
+For example "Some_Food.json" will show up as "Some Food" to the user.

+## Development

+To run a watcher simply run:

+    grunt

+To push current master using [grunt-shell](https://www.npmjs.com/package/grunt-shell) you must make a config file

+    cp credentials/config.json.sample credentials/config.json

+Then fill out all information, and commands you want.
+Also copy your id_rsa private key inside the credintials folder then run:

+    grunt deploy

 ## License